Old City Hall (Guelph)

 Old City Hall is a historic building and a National Historic Site of Canada in Guelph, Ontario, Canada, which until April 2009 served as the headquarters of the city government.
-The building is now used as the Provincial Offences Courthouse, which handles matters such as traffic tickets, trespassing and liquor license violations.
+The building is now used as the Provincial Offences Courthouse, which handles matters such as traffic tickets, trespassing and liquor licence violations.

 History

 The hall was designed in the Renaissance Revival style by Toronto architect William Thomas, and constructed 1856–1857.

 The building, which included an indoor market area, administrative offices, and a large assembly hall, was constructed from locally quarried stone.